mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

     apachectl configtest

-Restart apache to load the new Alaveteli config
+Restart apache to load the new Alaveteli config.
+This will also restart Passenger (the application server).

     service apache2 graceful